 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |2008||book about the mine by Jean Luc Espérou published.|

 The mining followed a cleft which was filled with a quartz vein containing copper bearing minerals like azurite and malachite.
 Less common are the ores tetrahedrite and chalcopyrite.

 Les mines de Pioch Farrus (Pioch Farrus Mine) is an ancient copper mine, which was mined 5,000 years ago during the Chalcolithic.
 It is the oldest copper mine of France.
 The underground tour shows a 200 m long tunnel, where copper for axes, awls, pearls, and daggers was mined.
 It shows remains of three periods of mining: prehistoric, Roman and 19th century.

-The tour is very easy and possible for handicapped, as the 200 m of tunnel are completely flat.
+The tour is very easy and possible for persons with a handicap, as the 200 m of tunnel are completely flat.
 Helmets are provided.
 There is a small exhibition and first introductions are given on a computer.

 The show mine was operated by Jean Luc Espérou, who also published a book about the site in 2008.
 Shortly afterwards he died and the show mine was closed.
 In 2010 the site was bought by the municipality with the intention to reopen it.
 Unfortunately this never happened.
 The site is still maintained by the non-profit association ACAC who offer surface hikes for groups.
 But the underground show mine is closed for the public.
 The only site which is still open to the public is a small geological museum which is located in Cabrieres at a winery called L'Estabel.
 The exhibition explains the local geology and mining history.